loda-lang/loda-programs/programs/oeis/list5.md

 * [A267707](http://oeis.org/A267707) ([L05 program](267/A267707.asm)): a(n) = A000217(A000217(n)+1).
 * [A267708](http://oeis.org/A267708) ([L09 program](267/A267708.asm)): Triangle read by rows giving successive states of cellular automaton generated by "Rule 206" initiated with a single ON (black) cell.
 * [A267711](http://oeis.org/A267711) ([L05 program](267/A267711.asm)): Numbers k such that k mod 3 = k mod 5.
-* [A267729](http://oeis.org/A267729) ([L08 program](267/A267729.asm)): Number of n X 2 0..1 arrays with every repeated value in every row and column greater than or equal to the previous repeated value.
 * [A267730](http://oeis.org/A267730) ([L08 program](267/A267730.asm)): Number of nX3 0..1 arrays with every repeated value in every row and column greater than or equal to the previous repeated value.
 * [A267747](http://oeis.org/A267747) ([L04 program](267/A267747.asm)): Numbers k such that k mod 2 = k mod 3 = k mod 5.
 * [A267755](http://oeis.org/A267755) ([L17 program](267/A267755.asm)): Expansion of (1 + 2*x + x^2 + x^3 + 4*x^4 + 2*x^5)/(1 - x - x^5 + x^6).